 Survival, fecundity and body size were all reduced when exposed to the cyanobacterium, while only body size was reduced when exposed to the oomycete-like infection.
 For survival and fecundity these effects were dependent on the microbial inoculum and the recipient D. magna genotype.
 This is consistent with M. aeruginosa being detrimental for Daphnia fitness (Ferrão-Filho et al., 2000; Asselman et al., 2012; Lemaire et al., 2012).
 Based on personal observations of this virulent oomycete-like infection in the laboratory, we also expected negative effects of the infection on D. magna survival and fecundity.
 This was based on the observation of high mortality in stock cultures when the infection was present, also upon the presence of infected eggs in the brood pouch, and low hatching success after sterilization of infected eggs.
 The lower impact of the infection compared with the cyanobacterium (i.e., the infection impacted one of the three observed performance traits, while the cyanobacterium impacted all three observed performance traits) can be because the genotypes used in this experiment showed relatively low susceptibility to the infection.
 The genotypes used in this experiment survived previous outbreaks of the infection in the laboratory.
 This is in accordance with Duffy and Hall (2008), who investigated the effect of two parasites, the bacterium Spirobacillus cienkowskii and the fungus Metschnikowia bicuspidata on Daphnia population dynamics.
-They found that both parasites were virulent to individuals hosts, but only the bacterial parasite caused significant changes in Daphnia population dynamics and density, the fungal M. bicuspidata infection did not significantly affect population dynamics.
+They found that both parasites were virulent to individuals hosts, but only the bacterial parasite caused significant changes in Daphnia population dynamics and density, while the fungal M. bicuspidata infection did not significantly affect population dynamics.
 It was suggested that amongst others, high genetic variation for susceptibility within host populations may have moderated that effect.
 Strong Daphnia – parasite genotype interactions have been confirmed before and are considered as the drivers of Red Queen dynamics in Daphnia – parasite interactions (Decaestecker et al. 2003, 2007).

 We observed the expected antagonistic interaction between the two stressors, but only when the Daphnia received a laboratory microbial inoculum and not when they received a natural microbial inoculum.
 Kagami et al. (2007), Agha et al. (2016) and Boudry et al. (2020), also showed an antagonistic interaction between mold-like infections and cyanobacteria for Daphnia survival in laboratory experiments.
 Kagami et al. (2007) and Agha et al. (2016), explained this antagonism by the observation that obligate, fungal parasites from inedible diatoms and cyanobacteria, can transfer energy and nutrients from otherwise inedible algae to Daphnia, and thereby increase Daphnia growth and survival.
 It is not known whether the oomycete-like infection used here also infects cyanobacteria, but most likely not.
-The obtained results are in line with our second hypothesis, more in particular that tolerance to the stressors and the stressor interaction type is microbiome-mediated.
+The obtained results are in line with our second hypothesis: that tolerance to the stressors and the stressor interaction type is microbiome mediated.
 Daphnia survival was differently impacted when they received the natural or the laboratory-derived microbial inoculum.
 When Daphnia were exposed to the lab microbial inoculum, an antagonistic interaction between the two stressor treatments was observed, while this was not the case when Daphnia were exposed to a natural microbial inoculum.